Matthew Henry Marsh: Politics

 Marsh was elected to the New South Wales Legislative Council 1 September 1851 to 31 March 1855 for the Pastoral Districts of New England and Macleay, where he was a strong advocate of establishing a separate colony in Northern Australia (which would include the New England and Darling Downs districts where his pastoral assets were located).

 In 1855, he returned to England, where he was elected in 1857 to the House of Commons as the representative for Salisbury, where he continued to advocate for the new colony.
 He was successful in that the separation of Queensland occurred in 1859.
 However, he was personally disappointed that Queensland's southern boundary was further north than he wished, leaving New England part of New South Wales while the Darling Downs became part of Queensland.

 In 1865, he returned to Australia between June and December.
 In Brisbane, his role in achieving separation was celebrated with a banquet in his honour on 11 September.
 He published an account of his journey in 1867.

 He retired from the British Parliament in 1868.
+A year later, the 1869 Salisbury by-election gave Marsh a chance to return to the House of Commons.
+This time he stood as a member of the Adullamites.
+However, Marsh only got 84 of the 1,212 votes, ending his political career for good.